can-you-drink-the-tap-water-in-las-vegas

 PH

 The pH of Las Vegas tap water measures around 7.9, falling within the safe range of 6.5 – 8.5 pH units.
-This balance helps to ensure the water isn’t too acidic or basic, which could potentially harm your health or plumbing systems.
+This balance helps ensure the water isn’t too acidic or basic, which could potentially harm your health or plumbing systems.

 Contaminants